Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 G28
 </pre>

-Alternatively, comments can be enclosed in brackets, but they must start and end on the same line:
+Alternatively, comments can be enclosed in a **single** set of parentheses, i.e. no double or nested brackets such as `(comment (a bit more comment))`, and they must start and end on the same line:
 <br>
 <pre class="cblock">
 G28 (here come the axes to be homed) X Y